HD60Hz/squad-lab1-store/README.md

     except IndexError:
         print("You must choose an existing product")
 ```
-When we choose the command 4 corresponding to modifying existing product we get :
+When we choose the command 4 corresponding to modifying existing product we get:

 Result:
 <pre>
 Choose a product> 0
-Modify product : Product(name='screen', price=600.0, quantity=3)
+Modify product: Product(name='screen', price=600.0, quantity=3)
 Name [screen]> Chocolat
 Price [600.0]>
 Quantity [3]>